Working with gauges

 The Interval property lets you override the interval count by specifying the size of each interval based on measure units.
 For example, in the figure below, the interval is set to 20,000 and the total number of intervals is determined automatically based on that value.

 To customize gauge labels, edit the properties of the gauge scale, go to the Look section, and then click Label Style.

 For example, go to the Text section to change how you want large numeric values to be formatted.
 (But note that the defaults are already set up to generate compact labels and avoid overlap when displaying large values.)

-By default, the scale of a radial gauge is centered within the rectangular bounds of its control.
+By default, the scale of a radial gauge is centered within its rectangular bounds.
 You can change this by going to the Layout properties for the gauge (not the scale).
 Then use the Horizontal Alignment and Vertical Alignment properties to align the scale as needed.

 6.1.
 Pointer Type

 The Pointer Type property has 3 options: Bar, Marker, and Needle.
 A radial gauge can use any of these pointer types but a linear gauge only supports Bar and Marker.

 Note that a bar pointer is not displayed when the value is zero.

 If your pointer type is Marker, use the Marker Shape property to choose between a number of available shapes.

 Go to the Layout section of a pointer's properties to find the Placement property.
 Use this property to control whether the pointer (e.g., marker) should be placed on the inside or outside of the scale, or placed in the center of the scale.